Week 7 of Pregnancy

 This week's tips

-- •Eat small, frequent meals to manage nausea—crackers, ginger tea, and bland proteins often help
+- •Eat small, frequent meals to manage nausea and keep blood sugar stable

-- •Prioritize rest; your body is working incredibly hard right now, even if it doesn't look like it
+- •Get rest whenever possible; your body is working hard even though it doesn't show yet

 Looking ahead